cython/cython/docs/src/userguide/source_files_and_compilation.rst

 ``CYTHON_PEP489_MULTI_PHASE_INIT``
     Uses multi-phase module initialization as described in PEP489.
-This improves compatibility, especially when running the initial import of the code when it makes attributes such as ``__file__`` available.
+This improves Python compatibility, especially when running the initial import of the code when it makes attributes such as ``__file__`` available.
 It is therefore on by default where supported.

 ``CYTHON_USE_MODULE_STATE``
-    Stores module data on a struct associated with the module object rather than at a global C level.
+    Stores module data on a struct associated with the module object rather than as C global variables.
 The advantage is that it should be possible to import the same module more than once (e.g. in different sub-interpreters).
 At the moment this is experimental and not all data has been moved.
-It also requires that ``CYTHON_PEP489_MULTI_PHASE_INIT`` is off - this is planned to change in the future.
+It also requires that ``CYTHON_PEP489_MULTI_PHASE_INIT`` is off - we plan to remove this limitation in the future.

 ``CYTHON_USE_TYPE_SPECS``
     Defines ``cdef classes`` as `"heap types" <https://docs.python.org/3/c-api/typeobj.html#heap-types>`_